pali-english/pali-english.github.io/README.md

 Don’t heedlessly swallow a hot iron ball!
 And when it burns, don’t cry, “Oh, the pain!”

+    Jhāya: meditate, practice absorption
+    Bhikkhu: mendicant, monk
+    Mā: do not, don't
+    Pamādo: be negligent, be heedless
+    Mā: do not, don't
+    Te: your
+    Kāmaguṇe: in the threads of sensuality, the pleasures of the senses
+    Ramessu: should delight, should indulge
+    Cittaṁ: mind
+    Mā: do not, don't
+    Lohaguḷaṁ: an iron ball
+    Gilī: swallow
+    Pamatto: heedlessly, thoughtlessly
+    Mā: do not, don't
+    Kandi: cry out, lament
+    “Dukkhamidan”ti: "This is suffering", "Oh, the pain!"
+    Dayhamāno: when it burns, when suffering

 Natthi jhānaṁ apaññassa,
 paññā natthi ajhāyato;
 Yamhi jhānañca paññā ca,